"Fedi... what?"

 ✔ Choose an instance that aligns with your values and policies

-✔ Many instances have strong privacy protections (though these vary, so always check the policies)
+✔ Many instances offer strong privacy protections (though these vary, so always check the policies)

 3. Resilient & Open

-✔ No single company can shut it down
+✔ Not a single company has the ability to shut it down

 ✔ If a server disappears, users can move to another instance without losing their network (though migration may involve some data loss, like previous posts)

-With rising concerns about privacy, moderation, and corporate control, the Fediverse provides a refreshing alternative.
-While it's not perfect, it offers a vision of a more open, user-driven internet.
+With increasing concerns about privacy, moderation, and corporate control does the Fediverse provide a refreshing alternative.
+While it's not perfect, it paints a picture of a more open, user-driven internet.

 So, next time you hear someone mention the Fediverse, you won’t have to ask: "Fedi...
 What?"—you’ll already know! 🚀